In the track header (editor window, left pane) is a button labelled p (for "Playlist"). A click on this button displays the following menu:

 |New Copy…||Creates a new playlist that is a copy of the current playlist; the track switches to the new playlist|

 |Clear Current||Removes all regions from the current playlist|

-Playlists are created with the name of the track of which they are associated, plus a version number.
-So, the first playlist for a track called "Cowbell" will be called Cowbell.1.
-This name will be used to define the names of any regions added to the playlist by recording.
-You can change the name at any time, to anything you want.
-Ardour does not require that your playlist names are all unique, but it will make your life easier if they are.
+Playlists are created by default with the name of the active playlist, plus a version number, and the first playlist is named after the track with which it is associated.
+So, the first playlist for a track called "Cowbell" will be called "Cowbell.1", the next one "Cowbell.2", etc. This name can be changed at any time, to anything: Ardour does not require playlist names to be unique, although it will make the user's life easier if they are.
 Suggested examples of user-assigned names for a playlist might include Lead Guitar, 2nd take, vocals (quiet), and downbeat cuica.
-Notice how these might be different from the associated track names, which for these examples might be Lead Guitar, Vocals and Cuica.
+These might be different from the associated track names, which for these examples might be Lead Guitar, Vocals and Cuica.
 The playlist name provides more information because it is about a specific version of the material that may (or may not) end up in the final version of the track.

 It is entirely possible to share playlists between tracks.
-The only slightly unusual thing you may notice when sharing is that edits to the playlist made in one track will magically appear in the other.
-If you think about this for a moment, its an obvious consequence of sharing.
-One application of this attribute is parallel processing, described below.
+The only slightly unusual thing that should be noted when sharing is that edits to the playlist made in one track will magically appear in the other.
+It is an obvious consequence of sharing.
+One application of this attribute is parallel processing, described in Playlist Use Cases.

-You might not want this kind of behaviour, even though you still want two tracks to use the same (or substantially the same) playlist.
-To accomplish this, select the chosen playlist in the second track, and then use New Copy to generate an independent copy of it for that track.
-You can then edit this playlist without affecting the original.
+To avoid this kind of behaviour, and nevertheless use the same (or substantially the same) playlist on two tracks, the desired playlist must be chosen in the second track, and then the New Copy… button clicked.
+This generates an independent copy of it for that track, which can then be edited without affecting the original.